 Tis the season of family traditions, holiday memories and laughing at the same old family folklore to be told at the dinner table yet again.
 For many of you, this will be your baby’s first Christmas – the official beginning of watching the holiday seasons take new light and perspective as you see it through your child’s eye.
 It truly adds to the magic of the season….even though it also tends to add to the exhaustion.

-In 2013 my firstborn turned one month old on Christmas Eve.
+My firstborn turned one month old on Christmas Eve.

 I’ll never forget that first Christmas as a parent.
 Even though my daughter was still in that newborn floppy neck stage and had absolutely NO idea what was going on around her, everything felt more magical and fresh that holiday season.
 But it was not all toasty fires, roasted chestnuts and glistening snow.
 Oh no. One of my favorite memories from that season was very humbling as a parent and has definitely been added to our family’s list of holiday stories to be retold yearly at the dinner table.